Empress Maria Theresa introduced the ban on abortion in 1768. As a result of illegal abortion, countless women have died or suffered the consequences.

 As a result, this harmful behavior is increasing and will increase even more in the population, especially at a time when the state’s interest is more focused than ever on preventing it.”

 In Germany, the ban on abortion (§218) was introduced at the same time as the founding of the German Empire in 1871.
-The foundation marked the end of three wars of unification, which had been fraught with losses, and the ban on abortion was intended to compensate for this loss.
+This marked the end of three wars of unification that had been fraught with losses, and the ban on abortion was intended to compensate for this loss.

 Susanne Riegler has documented this for Austria in the film “Der lange Arm der Kaiserin” (The Empress‘ Long Arm).

-Consequently, it is monarchies, dictators and warring states that prohibit abortion (and also contraception).
-Under Maria Theresa and Hitler, abortion was even threatened with the death penalty and the last woman was executed for it in Vienna in January 1945.
+It is monarchies, dictators and warring states that prohibit abortion (and also contraception).
+Under Maria Theresa and Hitler, abortion provision was even threatened with the death penalty and the last woman was executed for it in Vienna in January 1945.

 In Canada, for example, the criminal provision on abortion was struck down without replacement by the Supreme Court in 1988.
-The reasoning was: “Forcing a woman to carry her pregnancy to term and threatening her with legal penalties if she does not fulfill certain conditions that are unrelated to her own priorities and needs is a profound interference with the woman’s body and thus a violation of her personal integrity.”
+The reasoning was: “Forcing a woman, by threat of criminal sanction, to carry a fetus to term unless she meets certain criteria unrelated to her own priorities and aspirations, is a profound interference with a woman’s body and thus a violation of her security of the person.”

 Over 30 years of very positive experience confirms that women do not need the threat of punishment.
 Jula Hughes, a lawyer working in Canada, summarized the experience as follows: “A special regulation of abortion in criminal law is not only counterproductive, there is also no sensible reason to regulate abortion specifically under health law.
 The chance of a patient coming to harm during an abortion is much higher under threat of punishment.
 As Canadian experience has shown, decriminalization without replacement facilitates the counselling and treatment of patients, especially in crisis situations.
 The decriminalization of abortion contributes to the equality of women without triggering regulatory problems in the healthcare system.”

-The 50th anniversary of the introduction of the time limit solution on January 1, 2025 is a good occasion to abolish the penal provision dating back to the monarchy without replacement.
+The 50th anniversary of the introduction of the time limit restriction on January 1, 2025 is the perfect occasion to abolish the penal provision dating back to the monarchy.

-The following articles describe the experience from Canada:
+The following articles describe Canada’s experience and the reasons for decriminalization: